CharlesWiltgen/how-to-podcast/skype.md

 ## Tips and tricks

 * **DO** strongly suggest that remote participants use a mic or headset.
 A perfectly good headset is amazingly inexpensive — the [**Plantronics .Audio 326**](http://www.amazon.com/gp/product/B001S2RCXW) is only 9 bucks as I write this.

+* **DO NOT** record video unless you must.
+It almost inevitably impacts audio quality because Skype is working with a finite (and usually small) amount of upstream bandwidth.